Lordship of Transjordan: First Crusader kingdom (1099-1187)

 Before the First Crusade, Transjordan was controlled by the Fatimids of Egypt, whose representatives (originally very few, if any at all) withdrew when the Crusaders arrived.
 The various tribes there quickly made peace with the Crusaders.
 The first expedition to the area was under Baldwin I of Jerusalem in 1100.
 Baldwin also invaded again in 1107 and 1112, and built Montreal in 1115 to control the Muslim caravan routes, which provided enormous revenue to the kingdom.
 The crusaders also controlled the area around Petra, where they set up an archbishopric under the authority of the Latin Patriarch of Jerusalem.

-There were very few Christians in Transjordan, most of the inhabitants being Shia Bedouin nomads.
-Many of the Syriac Orthodox Christians who lived there were transplanted to Jerusalem in 1115 to fill up the former Jewish quarter (the Jews had been either killed or expelled).
-The other Christians who lived in Transjordan were nomadic or semi-nomadic and were often distrusted by the Crusaders.
+There were very few Christians in Transjordan, most of the inhabitants being Muslim Bedouin nomads.
+Some Christians from Transjordan were transplanted to Jerusalem in 1115 to repopulate the former Jewish quarter (the Jews having been killed or expelled).
+The remaining Christians in Transjordan were nomadic or semi-nomadic and were often distrusted by the ruling Crusaders.

 According to John of Ibelin, the Lordship of Transjordan was one of the four major Vassals of the Kingdom of Jerusalem.
 John, writing in the 13th century, called it a lordship, but it may have been treated as a principality in the 12th century.
 It was established after the expedition of Baldwin I, but due to the relative size and inaccessibility of the area, the lords of Transjordan tended to claim some independence from the kingdom.
 With its mostly undefined borders, it was one of the largest seigneuries.
 Baldwin I may have given it away to Roman of Le Puy in 1118, but it probably remained under royal control until 1126 when Pagan the Butler was created lord (1126–1147).
 There was also a tradition that the ruler of Transjordan could not hold any other positions in the kingdom at the same time, so they were somewhat cut off from political life.
 Around 1134 a revolt occurred against King Fulk under Hugh II of Jaffa (Hugh II of Le Puiset), count of Jaffa, and Roman of Le Puy (who was possibly lord of Transjordan).
 They were defeated and exiled.
 In 1142, Fulk built the castle of Kerak (Crac des Moabites), replacing Montreal as the Crusader stronghold in the area.
 Other castles in Transjordan included Safed and Subeibe.
 Toron, near Tyre, and Nablus, in Samaria, were not located in Transjordan, though they were sometimes ruled by the same people, usually through marriage.